 Skiing in control is the most important thing for kids to know about ski safety.
 If people go too fast on their skis, they might fall down and hurt themselves and are a risk to other people.
 It is important to teach children how to control the speed and direction of their skiing while they are skiing for everyone’s safety.

 Parent tip: One of the best ways to get kids to ski in control is to teach them how with proper skills.
-Before they go on any terrain, make sure that they know how to get down the hill.
+Before they go on any terrain, make sure that they know how to get down the hill and especially how to stop.
 If you’re uncertain what your kids need to know to safely ski new terrain, consider signing them up for ski lessons.